anskrb/Vertex-Aided-Building-polygonization-/README.md

 tqdm

 ## Dataset

 The implementation utilizes the dataset from the SpaceNet Building Segmentation Challenge V2.
 This dataset includes high-resolution satellite imagery and corresponding building footprints.

+The data is hosted on AWS as a Public Dataset.
+It is free to download, but an AWS account is required :

+**aws s3 ls s3://spacenet-dataset/spacenet/SN2_buildings/**

 ## Results